i11g/Back-End-Test-Automation/README.md

 ## General Information
 The course is part of SoftUni QA Automation Program and focus on:
-- Практическа работа с RestSharp
+- Practical training with RestSharp
-- Практическа работа с NUnit
+- Practical training with NUnit
-- Умения за тестване на API и REST услуги
+- API and REST service testing skills
-- Писане на тестинг скриптове с Postman
+- Writing test scripts with Postman
-- Тестване на производителността
+- Performance testing
-- Практическа работа с JMeter и K6
+- Practical training with JMeter and K6

 ## Technologies Used
-- C # - version 1.0
+- C #, NUnit, RestSharp and .Net version 8.0
-- Java Script - version 2.0
+- Java Script
-- N Unit - version 3.0
-- RestSharp - version
-- Postman - version
+- Postman - version 9.4
-- Newman - version
+- Newman - version 6.1.2

 ## Acknowledgements